Laparoscopic Ovarian Cystectomy Set – Complete Solution for Minimally Invasive Ovarian Cyst Removal

 Clinical Applications

-• Prepare the patient using laparoscopy and lithotomy drapes to maintain a sterile surgical field.
+• Prepare the patient using laparoscopy and major surgery drapes to maintain a sterile field.

-• Set up the Advin CO2+ insufflator and create pneumoperitoneum using standard access technique.
+• Set up the Advin CO2+ insufflator and create pneumoperitoneum for laparoscopic access.

 • Insert laparoscopic trocars to establish working ports.